elyra-ai/community/contributing.md

 The review process can help the project achieve a high-quality code base.
-When performing code reviews, various aspects should be considered, and the following [code review checklist](https://www.michaelagreiler.com/wp-content/uploads/2019/08/Code_Review_Checklist_Greiler.pdf) give some examples of such items.
+When performing code reviews, various aspects should be considered, and this
+[code review checklist](https://www.michaelagreiler.com/wp-content/uploads/2019/08/Code_Review_Checklist_Greiler.pdf)
+gives some examples of such items.

 What to expect from the review process?